Christian Dating Lesson – Topics to endear others and keep a conversation going

 “Most of us are encouraged to play it safe, get a 9-5 job, save for retirement, and live life just like everyone else.”

-Of course, since this is such a powerful topic, you need to approach it the right way.
+Of course, since this is such a powerful Christian dating lesson, you need to approach it the right way.
 If you don’t have a rapport with them yet, you probably won’t get meaningful responses, and they won’t be as appreciative of any support you provide because you’re still just a stranger to them.
 There are a couple ways that you can steer your conversation towards dreams.

 The first is branching out from recreation to dreams, by using their recreational activity of choice to make an educated guess about what they dream of doing.
 If a woman tells you that she likes to paint, ask if she’d like to have her own art gallery and shows.
 Even if you’re wrong, she could take this opportunity to start telling you about her life dreams.